 Health Coaches in Rite Aid?
-Pharmacy Chains Adapt to Healthcare Crisis
+Pharmacies Adapt to Healthcare Crisis

 Have a Rite Aid in your neighborhood?
 Exciting news: you may now be able to find a Health Coach next to the prescription drop-off!